RahulChowdhary952/IBM_Internship/README.md

 # IBM_Internship
 Dataset Information:
-The dataset used in this analysis is named your_dataset.csv.
+The dataset used in this analysis is named SampleSuperstore.csv.
 It contains information about sales, profits, and other relevant metrics for various orders.
 The dataset includes the following columns:

 Row ID: A unique identifier for each row in the dataset.
 Order ID: The identifier for each order.
 Order Date: The date the order was placed.
 Ship Date: The date the order was shipped.
 Ship Mode: The shipping mode for the order.
 Customer ID: The identifier for each customer.
 Customer Name: The name of the customer.
 Segment: The customer segment (e.g., Consumer, Corporate, Home Office).
 Country: The country where the order was placed.
 City: The city where the order was placed.
 State: The state where the order was placed.
 Postal Code: The postal code of the location where the order was placed.
 Region: The region of the country where the order was placed.
 Product ID: The identifier for each product.
 Category: The category of the product (e.g., Furniture, Office Supplies, Technology).
 Sub-Category: The sub-category of the product.
 Product Name: The name of the product.
 Sales: The sales amount for the order.
 Quantity: The quantity of products in the order.
 Discount: The discount applied to the order.
 Profit: The profit amount for the order.